What Is Play Framework?

 2. Views: You’ll find all browser-renderable HTML templates here.
 This subcategory stores HTML for non-immediate use when loading a webpage.
 HTML can be activated during productivity by using JavaScript code.

-3. Controllers: Controllers are Java source files responsible for completing actions for each API request, or data inquiry from one system to another.
+3. Controllers: Controllers are Java source files responsible for completing actions for each API request, or HTTP request handling.
 These actions are defined as methods used to process and return HTTP responses, which informs the user if a request has been successfully completed or has run into an unexpected error.

 Additionally, Play Framework strictly follows RESTful architecture standards.
 REST architectural style is a software design style that establishes rules to access and use resources for your web creation.
 REST architectural style makes it easier to securely communicate between systems and handle different data formats, so you won’t have to worry over complicated data and resource transmission.